 You may share personal information when using the Twitch Services.
 One example is when you provide information about yourself as part of the Twitch account creation process.
 Another is when you take certain actions on the Twitch Services that are public or intended to be public in nature, such as when you broadcast content, participate in a chat room, post profile information, follow a channel, or subscribe to a broadcast channel.
 Given the social nature of some of the Twitch Services, that information may be collected, used, or disclosed by others who are part of that social interaction.
 In addition, some features of the Twitch Services are designed to provide others with information about user activity, such as identifying the user who created a particular Clip or the subscription status of users for a given channel.
 We encourage you to be mindful of this when considering your activity on the Twitch Services.

 You may decline to share certain information with Twitch, in which case Twitch may not be able to provide to you some of the features and functionality found on the Twitch Services.
-If you have created a Twitch Services account, then, depending on the service, you may be able to update your profile information and preferences or disable your account by logging in and going to the settings page -- for example, twitch.tv.
+If you have created a Twitch Services account, depending on the service, you may be able to update your profile information and preferences or disable your account by logging in and going to the settings page -- for example, www.twitch.tv.
+To learn more about how you can exercise your privacy choices, click here.
 For other requests to review, update, delete, or otherwise limit Twitch’s use of information that you have provided directly to Twitch, you may contact email@example.com.
 In your request, please include your email address, name, address, and telephone number and specify all relevant background.
 To protect your privacy and security, we may take steps to verify your identity before granting you access or making corrections to your information.
 You are responsible for maintaining the secrecy of your unique password and account information at all times.

 If you connect to a third-party service (such as Facebook, Twitter, or another third-party application) through the Twitch Services or otherwise link your Twitch account with a third-party service, you are requesting and authorizing us to share or grant access to information on your behalf (such as your username, the fact that your connection originated from the Twitch Services, and other relevant usage and diagnostic information) with such third party.
 We may also send information about the content you watch or your activities on the Twitch Services to such third parties.
 For example, we may make information available to app developers, game developers, and game publishers to facilitate purchases and awards of digital goods, such as games and in-game items.